 The Mobile Clinic holds clinics at a variety of sites during the academic year.
 Some sites have clinics on a monthly basis, while others operate on bi-monthly or bi-annually schedules.

 Columbus Junction is a community approximately 45 minutes southeast of Iowa City and the University of Iowa.
-This community is a mix of traditional rural Iowa and new immigrants from Latin America, particularly due to the large amount of industrial work opportunities nearby.
-Our services at this site include diabetes, blood pressure, and cholesterol screening, health education, and physical exams for children and adults.
+This community is a mix of traditional rural Iowan’s and immigrants from Latin America and Burma.
+Our services at this site include screenings for diabetes and cholesterol, blood pressure checks, health education, and physical exams for children and adults.
 We visit Columbus Junction at least once a month, and have our clinics on Saturdays from 10 am to 1 pm at Columbus Junction Senior Center (125 E. Walnut St, Columbus Junction, IA).

-The Mobile Clinic site at the Pheasant Ridge community center (2651 Roberts Rd., Iowa City, IA 52246) occurs on Thursday evenings from 5:30-8:00 PM, approximately every other month.
+The Mobile Clinic site at the Pheasant Ridge community center (2651 Roberts Rd., Iowa City, IA 52246) occurs on Saturday or Sunday’s from 12:00 to 3:00 PM.
 The clinic is equipped to handle the needs of the diverse Pheasant Ridge community, including having plentiful resources available for Arabic speakers.
 The Pheasant Ridge clinic offers smoking cessation resources in addition to typical Mobile Clinic services.

 St. Patrick Church